Information about 111 Service

 Under strict NHS regulations, the surgery can only dispense medication for those patients living in the surrounding villages.

-Patients living within the city of Ely may collect medication from either of the local chemists.
+Patients living within the city of Ely may collect medication from the local chemists.
 Alternatively, Haddenham Pharmacy provide a delivery service.
 Patients may indicate their choice on the repeat form.

-St Mary's Surgery is introducing NHS Electronic Repeat Dispensing (eRD) If you or someone you care for uses the same medicines regularly, you may benefit from using this service.
-Click here to find out more information about this service.
+St Mary's Surgery has introduced NHS Electronic Repeat Dispensing (eRD).
+If you or someone you care for uses the same medicines regularly, you may benefit from using this service.
+Click here to find out more.

-Please click here to view the surgery policy for same day urgent / emergency prescription reqeusts.
+Please click here to view the surgery policy for same day urgent / emergency prescription requests.

 Drug And Alcohol Services